 - 1 tablespoon rice wine vinegar, optional

-- 1 inch knob of ginger, grated or 1/2 teaspoon ground ginger
+- 1 inch knob of ginger, minced or grated

-- mineral salt and pepper to taste (white pepper would be great here)
+- mineral salt + pepper to taste (white pepper would be great here)

-In a small bowl, whisk together the sauce, set aside.
+Stir-fry sauce: In a small bowl, whisk together the ingredients for the sauce, set aside.

-Serve warm topped with scallions, red pepper flakes and cilantro.
-Sesame seeds and/or chili sauce would also be great!
+Serve: Serve warm in individual bowls and top with optional scallions, red pepper flakes and cilantro.
+Sesame seeds and/or chili sauce (sriracha) would also be great!

 Feel free to use only one package of tempeh instead of two.
 The two packages does serve four but one package will still add a fair amount of protein to each serving.